mafichman/Portfolio/index.md

 Fichman, M and M.A Fichman.
 (2012) From Darwin to the Diamond: How Baseball and Billy Beane Arrived at Moneyball.
 Available at SSRN 2112109.

-- Creative Footprint NY and Tokyo
+- Creative Footprint NY, Tokyo, Stockholm

-- Civic Infrastructure

 ---
 <a name="education"></a>